ltangvald/mysql/support-files/MacOSX/ReadMe.txt

    stop the server:
 shell> sudo /Library/StartupItems/MySQLCOM/MySQLCOM stop

-2.4.4 Installing and Using the MySQL Preference Pane
+2.4.5 Installing and Using the MySQL Preference Pane

-   The MySQL Package installer disk image also includes a custom MySQL Preference Pane that enables you to start, stop, and control automated startup during boot of your MySQL installation.
+   The MySQL Installation Package includes a MySQL preference Pane that enables you to start, stop, and control automated startup during boot of your MySQL installation.

    To install the MySQL Preference Pane:

-    1. Download and open the MySQL package installer package, which is provided on a disk image (.dmg) that includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
-Double-click the disk image to open it.
+    1. Download and open the MySQL package installer, which is provided on a disk image (.dmg) that includes the main MySQL installation package.
+       Note
+       Previously, the OS X packages included separate MySQLStartupItem.pkg and MySQL.prefPane files.
+They have
+       since been merged into the main package file.
-       Figure 2.47 MySQL Package Installer: DMG Contents MySQL Package Installer: DMG Contents
+       Figure 2.48 MySQL Package Installer: DMG Contents MySQL Package Installer: DMG Contents

-    2. Double-click the MySQL.prefPane.
-The MySQL System Preferences will open.

-    3. If this is the first time you have installed the preference pane, you will be asked to confirm installation and whether you want to install the preference pane for all users, or only the current user.
-       To install the preference pane for all users you will need administrator privileges.
-If necessary, you will be prompted for the username and password for a user with administrator privileges.

-    4. If you already have the MySQL Preference Pane installed, you will be asked to confirm whether you want to overwrite the existing MySQL Preference Pane.
+    2. Go through the process of installing the MySQL server, as described in the documentation at Section 2.4.2, "Installing MySQL on OS X Using Native Packages."

+    3. Click Customize at the Installation Type step.
+The "Preference Pane" option is listed there and enabled by default.
+       Figure 2.49 MySQL Installer on OS X: Customize MySQL Installer on OS X: Customize

+    4. Complete the MySQL server installation process.

    Note